 This spectrum appears to peak at the green wavelength of 545 nm (0.000545 mm).

-This is reasonably close to temperatures that are reported for the surface of the sun.
+This value is reasonably close to the accepted temperature for the surface of the Sun (5772 K).

-Use the Stefan-Boltzmann law to determine the power of the sun.
-Assume the sun is an ideal radiator and ignore the temperature of empty space (about 3 K) if you wish.
+Use the Stefan-Boltzmann law to determine the power of the Sun.
+Assume the Sun is an ideal radiator and ignore the temperature of empty space (about 3 K).
 I doesn't add much to the problem.
-Use the radius of the sun to get its surface area.
+Use the radius of the Sun to get its surface area.

 practice problem 2